Delors/reStructuredTextToLectureDoc2/CheatSheet.en.rst

    .. rubric:: Stacked Layouts

    Stacked layouts are based on nested layers.
-Each layer - except of the first one - needs to have the class ``incremental`` and/or the class ``overlay`` for transparent layers. :dhbw-red:`(Up to 10 layers are supported.)` To turn off the numbering of opaque layers use ``.no-number``.
+Each layer - except of the first one - needs to have the class ``incremental`` and/or the class ``overlay`` for transparent layers. :red:`(Up to 10 layers are supported.)` To turn off the numbering of opaque layers use ``.no-number``.

    .. rubric:: Images in Stacked Layouts